 - Knead the dough until it is smooth and separates from the side of the bowl.

-- Next, add the lard.
+- Add the lard.
 Butter can be used in its place, though the dough will not be as flaky or authentically Hungarian.

 - Knead the dough again until it is soft but not too sticky.

-- When the dough has risen, lay it onto a board dusted with flour and roll it out into a rectangle approximately ½ in. thick.
+- When the dough has risen, lay it onto a board dusted with flour and roll out into a rectangle approximately ½ inch thick.